grpc/grpc.io/content/en/docs/guides/reflection.md

 ### Enabling Reflection on a gRPC Server

 Reflection is _not_ automatically enabled on a gRPC server.
-The server author must call a few additional functions to add a reflection server.
+The server author must call a few additional functions to add a reflection service.
 These API calls differ slightly from language to language and, in some languages, require adding a dependency on a separate package, named something like `grpc-reflection`

-Follow these links below for details in your specific language:
+Follow these links below for details on your specific language:

 | Language | Guide            |
 |----------|------------------|